 Test your nerve by jumping out of a plane and floating down to earth.
 Various sky dive companies operate north and south of Adelaide.

 In a cage

-For the biggest adrenalin rush, see Great White sharks up close at Port Lincoln.
-It’s a full day trip, where you’ll see the sharks face to face from the safety of a diving cage.
+For the biggest adrenalin rush, see great white sharks up close at Port Lincoln.
+It’s a full day trip, where you’ll come face-to-face with these fierce predators from the safety of a diving cage.
 It’s worth it for the photos and bragging rights.